HHOOSSPPEE/Fall2023_IntermediateDevelopment/Debriefs/_TEMPLATE_Assignment0_FirstNameLastInitial.md

 Please do not answer these questions individually, but include it in a paragraph format.

+When the unity sprite project was assigned, I did not know what to photograph.
+My first thought was to browse through my phones photo gallery, where I was sure at least one of my many photos would match one of my themes.
+I scrolled and scrolled until I came across a recent picture of my cat laying on my bed.
+For a person who was struggling to form ideas, I was especially pleased to discover a toy laying besides my cat; a glaringly present theme that I would later take up.
+While the picture's intricate details of my cats body and bed sheets
+proved somewhat challenging to replicate with 2D sprites, it was also simultaneously fun.
+I enjoyed coming up with solutions to my inconveniences.
+For instance, manipulating 23 circles to bring about one stroke and outline for an object.
+It was tedious work but the results were pleasing.
+I was not the only one who had these thoughts.
+My peers, who observed and critiqued my work in a similar manner was an indication.
+Among the class, one critique mentioned "shadows and layering".
+I found the discussion on these topics very useful.
+Similar to how you would paint on a canvas, unity required you to layer multiple objects to form one subject in picture.
+This is something I am sure will be repeated in multitudes on my game design journey.

 ## **Self Evaluation**
 In addition to the debrief, the Self Evaluation is an opportunity for you to talk about your work.
 You must rate each aspect of your project as a 1 - 5 or Pass/Fail (where appropriate), as well as write a short 1-2 sentence elaboration to justify your score, in the following areas: